bharathsudharsan/Optimized-One-vs-One-Algorithm/README.md

 ### Datasets

-We converted the listed datasets into MCU executable *.h* files and placed them inside the algorithm folders, which are used for training multi-class classifiers on MCUs using *Opt-OVO*.
+We converted the listed datasets into MCU executable *.h* files and placed them inside the Opt-OVO folder, which are used for training multi-class classifiers on MCUs using *Opt-OVO*.
 The users have to uncomment their dataset of choice (header file at the beginning of the main algorithm program) to use it when training and inference on MCUs.

 1. [MNIST Handwritten Digits](http://yann.lecun.com/exdb/mnist/) (64 features, 10 classes, 1797 samples): Data for each digits 0 to 9 is a class.
 The onboard *Opt-OVO* trained multi-class classifier should distinguish digits, based on the input features.
 2. [Australian Sign Language signs](https://archive.ics.uci.edu/ml/datasets/Australian+Sign+Language+signs+(High+Quality)) (22 features, 95 classes, 6650 samples): Here, the class count is 50 since we extracted the files that contain data of 50 Auslan signs varying from *alive* to *more*.
 Then using *Opt-OVO*, we trained classifiers on MCUs, that distinguish Auslan signs based on the input features.